Boss-Man-Dev/vrp_multiCharacter/README.md

 # Installation & Setup

+  1. Download the Repository
-  Download or clone the repository.
+    Download or clone this repository to your local machine.

+  2. Integrate with Your Framework
-  Follow the setup instructions in the README to integrate the system with your existing framework.
-  Customize UI and settings as needed.
+    Follow the setup instructions below to integrate the system with your existing framework.
+Customize the UI and other settings as needed.

+  3. Add the vrp_multiCharacter File
-  After Downoading, Ensure you find the file name vrp_multiCharacter and place it in your server files.
+    Locate the vrp_multiCharacter file in the repository, and move it to your server files directory.

 # Special Instructions

+  Compatibility with vRP 2
-  If you’re not using the latest version of vRP 2, a small code modification in User.lua is required.
+  If you are not using the latest version of vRP 2, a small modification to the User.lua file may be necessary.
+Replacement code is included in this repository.

-  Replacement code will be provided.
+  Updating Core Files

-  you can just drag the file from the core_update file and place it inside the main directory of the vRP 2 framework
+  To update core files, drag the file from the core_update folder and place it directly in the main directory of your vRP 2 framework.

 # Requirements